OXID-eSales/graphql-base-module/docs/tutorials/introduction.rst

 --------------------

-Let's assume we want to fetch information for one specific item (let's take a product) via the OXID eShop GraphQL API which means we need to implement a new Controller and DataType.
+Let's assume we want to fetch information for one specific item (let's take a product) via the OXID eShop GraphQL API, which means we need to implement a new Controller and DataType.

 So in our module's ``src`` directory, let's add the ``Product`` directory structure: